-Special reports are required as needed due to unforeseen events or conditions.
-One example of a special report is an incident report.
-Incident reports are used to document the details of accidents involving site personnel, and other unusual events such as fires, floods, or weather damage as may be required by the O&M HASP.
+Special reports are required as needed because of unforeseen events or conditions.
+One example of a special report is an Incident Report.
+Incident Reports are used to document the details of accidents involving site personnel and other unusual events such as fires, floods, or weather damage as may be required by the O&M HASP.
 Another example of a special report is a record of modification or amendment to the O&M HASP.
-When accidents occur on-site, the O&M HASP may need to be updated depending on the type of incident and whether or not it is already covered in the plan.
-These special reports should be made available to EPA, Whitpain Township, WWP, and other interested parties in a timely manner (EPA 2001a).
+When accidents occur on the Site, the O&M HASP may need to be updated depending on the type of incident and whether or not it is already covered in the HASP.
+These special reports will be provided to EPA, PADEP, Whitpain Township, WWP, and other interested parties in a timely manner (EPA 2001a).